Towards Black-Box Membership Inference Attack for Diffusion Models: Algorithm Design

 \section{Algorithm Design}

 \secvsbelow

 In this section, we introduce our algorithm.
-We begin by discussing the definition of black-box API and the limitations of previous membership inference attack methods.
-In our formulations we assume DDIM as our target model.
-The formulations for DDPM is highly similar and we omit it for brevity.
+We begin by discussing the definition of variation API and the limitations of previous membership inference attack methods.
+In our formulations, we assume DDIM as our target model.
+The formulations for DDPM are highly similar and we omit it for brevity.
 We will discuss the generalization to the latent diffusion model in Section~\ref{sec:latent}.

 \secvsabove